kachihro/nwc-solution-starter/docs/build.md

 ## Build your package
 Once you have configured your package and created a developer certificate, you can build the package.

+**Remember to update the version**

+If you've made changes to files in the package, update the version number in **package-solution.json** file in the **/config** folder to avoid conflicts when you install your new version.

 _Note:_ If you are supporting SharePoint on-premesis, you must use Node v6.
 Use NODIST (or 'n' if developing on a Mac) to switch Node versions.
 Check [nodejs.org](https://nodejs.org/dist/latest-v6.x/) for the latest v6 version.

 To build your package: